Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/02-mixing-c-rtl-kernels/README.md

 >**IMPORTANT:**
 >
-> * Before running any of the examples, make sure you have installed the Vitis core development kit as described in [Installation](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Installation-Requirements) in the Application Acceleration Development flow of the Vitis Unified Software Platform Documentation (UG1393).
+> * Before running any of the examples, make sure that you have installed the Vitis core development kit as described in [Installation](https://docs.xilinx.com/r/en-US/ug1393-vitis-application-acceleration/Installation-Requirements) in the Application Acceleration Development flow of the Vitis Unified Software Platform Documentation (UG1393).
->* If you run applications on Xilinx® Alveo™ Data Center accelerator cards, ensure the card and software drivers have been correctly installed by following the instructions on the [Alveo Portfolio page](https://www.xilinx.com/products/boards-and-kits/alveo.html).
+>* If you run applications on AMD Alveo™ Data Center accelerator cards, ensure that the card and software drivers have been correctly installed by following the instructions on the [Alveo Portfolio page](https://www.xilinx.com/products/boards-and-kits/alveo.html).

-Before running any of the examples, ensure you have set up the Vitis core development kit by running the following commands.
+Before running any of the examples, ensure that you have set up the Vitis core development kit by running the following commands.

   ```bash
     #setup Xilinx Vitis tools, XILINX_VITIS and XILINX_VIVADO will be set in this step. source <VITIS install path>/settings64.sh. for example: